Bad Laws and Unintended Consequences, part 1.

 For the government, as steward over the lives (and deaths) of all Americans, is now compelled to guard itself against the sort of liability that an army of tort lawyers, deprived of their prey by the nationalization of the industry, would be eager to set upon.
 And too, it must comply with its own anti-discrimination laws which essentially forbid it from offending anyone, anywhere, at anytime, unless it absolutely feels like doing so.

-It should therefore not be too difficult to imagine all the other safeguards against negligence in perfect policing the government will have to guard itself against.
-In attempting to doing so, it will of course have to employ the most comprehensive database on your personal life – all our personal lives – that has ever been amassed (we discussed GE’s bragging about this, before the bill was even passed, here).
+It should therefore not be too difficult to imagine all the other safeguards against negligence in perfect policing that the government will automatically and mechanically be forced to guard itself against.
+Attemting to do so will of course require the employment the most comprehensive database on your personal life – all our personal lives – that has ever been amassed (we discussed GE’s bragging about this, before the bill was even passed, here).
 Who is to know, ultimately, who won’t be allowed what treatments for reasons that can only be attributed to the twisted logic of an absolute bureaucracy?

 What about the use of this monster as a tool of coercion or retribution by non-governmental thugs?
 Suppose Group A decides to craft an argument against the eligibility of Group B to receive treatment provided by taxpayer funds.
 Won’t that be rich.